Share

 It’s called the “change-of-use” rule.
 If an owner chooses not to live in the property for over 12 months the “main home exemption” doesn’t fully apply to you.

-Let's say Jo has a property that has a 10-year bright-line test.
-But she chose to rent out the property for two years while she was on her OE.
+Let's say Jo had a property when there was a 10-year bright-line test.
+She chose to rent out the property for two years while she was on her OE.

-She decided to sell the property after owning it for six years.
+She decided to sell the property after owning it for 6 years (at the time, that was within the bright-line test).

 Since it was a rental for a third of the time, she had to pay tax on a third of the gain.